The importance of proper tree Identification: How Do You Know whether a Tree is protected

 What is the consequence if I do work on a protected tree without permission?

-If you carry out work on a tree that is protected without the proper permits, you could be facing significant fines, and possibly even jail time.
+If you carry out work on a tree that is protected without the appropriate permits, you could be facing massive fines or even prison.

-Can I appeal a TPO or preservation order?
+Can I contest to a TPO and/or preservation order?

-Can I take down a protected tree?
+Can I cut down a tree that is protected tree?

 Conclusion